WallStreetMojo

 Normal Distribution graph Example 2-9

-We took 25 employees as the sample data; we can see that in the horizontal axis, the curve stops at 25.
+We took 25 employees as the sample data.
+We can see that on the horizontal axis, the curve stops at 25.

 The above chart was the normal distribution graph or bell curve for the data for employees and the incentives they achieved for the current month.

-Excel Normal Distribution is basically a data analysis process that requires few functions such as mean and standard deviation of the data.
-The graph made on the normal distribution achieved is known as the normal distribution graph or the bell curve.
+Excel normal distribution is a data analysis process requiring few functions, such as the mean and standard deviation of the data.
+The graph on the normal distribution is known as the normal distribution graph or the bell curve.

 Things to Remember About Normal Distribution Graph in Excel